kaytlinwu/Statistical-Modelling-with-Python-Final-Project/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
-The goal of this project is to make a model comparing the Foursquare API and the YELP API in regards to bike stations that were pulled from the city bikes API.
-The model's goal was to ......
+The goal of this project was to create a model that could predict the number of available bikes using the number of different point of interests close to a bike station.

 ## Process
 The first step of the project was selecting a city and getting data from the city bikes API pertaining to the bike stations, latitude, longitude, and number of bikes.
 Miami, Florida was chosen and the GET request was made.
 The data was then parsed and then put into a dataframe called miami_bikes.csv with the latitude, longitude, and number of bikes of each bike station in Miami, Florida.